Are you ready to earn your online nursing degree?

 - Time to Complete: Four years with full-time attendance

 An MSN is the minimum requirement to become a nurse midwife or CNM.
-Practitioners often choose to earn this degree to launch their midwife career as it requires less time than a DNP.
+Practitioners earn this degree to launch their midwife career as it requires less time than a DNP.

 - Admission Requirements: 3.0 GPA; resume; three letters of recommendation; an RN license; some schools may ask for GRE scores

 - Program Curriculum: MSN programs emphasize clinical leadership and patient advocacy.
 Courses may include gynecologic health, advanced pathophysiology and pharmacology, and healthcare ethics.
 Students must participate in clinicals to qualify for licensure.

 - Time to Complete: Two years with full-time attendance (ADN-holders may qualify for accelerated bridge programs.)